 5. Completion and Registration

-On the agreed completion date, the remaining purchase funds are transferred, and you receive the keys to the property.
+On the agreed completion date, the remaining purchase funds are transferred, and you receive the keys to the rental property.
 Your solicitor will then:

 - Pay the Stamp Duty Land Tax (SDLT) on your behalf